 Magnesium has been described by many nutritionists and research scientists as “the miracle mineral.”
 And there is a broad range of reasons why.
 Magnesium delivers so many health benefits that it is the gift that just keeps on giving.
-Here is a list of the many benefits this miracle mineral gives: magnesium...
+Here is a list of the many benefits this miracle mineral provides: magnesium...

-- Provides heart protection and lower risk of stroke.
-Magnesium is crucial for maintaining a healthy heartbeat; in fact, after bypass surgery, hospitals use intravenous magnesium to prevent atrial fibrillation (an abnormal heartbeat that can result in stroke-inducing blood clots).
+- Provides heart protection and a lower risk of stroke.
+Magnesium is crucial for maintaining a healthy heartbeat; after bypass surgery, hospitals use intravenous magnesium to prevent atrial fibrillation (an abnormal heartbeat that can result in stroke-inducing blood clots).
 There are other reasons why magnesium acts as a moat against heart disease.
 Magnesium regulates heartbeats, protects against arrhythmias (irregular or abnormal pulse), and sweeps away excess calcium in the blood vessels, thus lowering the risk of atherosclerosis, a known precursor of heart attack and stroke.

 - Strengthens bones.
 One of the scariest things to happen to elderly folks is falling.
 More than 300,000 senior citizens are hospitalized every year with hip and femur fractures, and many never are the same.
 Osteoporosis (brittle bones) is a consequence of aging; by 2020, it is estimated that an astonishing one in two Americans will either have or be at risk of developing osteoporosis.
 This disease is the most common cause of fractures and can raise your risk of heart attack by 30%.
-Studies have shown that people with high levels of magnesium have a 44% reduced chance of developing fractures.
+Studies have shown that people with high magnesium levels have a 44% reduced chance of developing fractures.

 - Reduces cancer risk.
 Both pancreatic cancer and colorectal cancer rates drop in individuals with high magnesium levels.
 This finding makes sense since approximately 80% of pancreatic cancer patients suffered from glucose intolerance or diabetes when they received their cancer diagnosis -- and magnesium protects both of these conditions.